 - When it is cold, mark the half of the height on the side of the cake at four points with toothpicks (I have seen it at Jamie's .
 Like this it is easier to cut it in half) and with a help of a long knife cut the cake into half horizontally.
 Spread the jam in the middle and put the other half back on.
 The cake is now ready to receive the final touch.

-- Melt the butter and add the xyltihol; mix it until the xylithol melts into the butter (it takes a couple of minutes as it does not have the same chemical structure as the normal sugar so it does not melt that easily), then add the 3 tablespoon of cacao, and mix it.
+- Melt the butter and add the xylitol; mix it until the xylitol melts into the butter (it takes a couple of minutes as it does not have the same chemical structure as the normal sugar so it does not melt that easily), then add the 3 tablespoons of cacao, and mix it.
 Pour over onto the top of the cake and ready to be served.
 Enjoy!